-At least 1 person killed when plane crashes along Texas road
+2 killed when plane crashes along Texas service road

 “The plane was in obvious distress coming down,” Fite said.
 “We do not know if this was an emergency landing or a catastrophic failure.”

-Fite said they know there was more than one person killed who was aboard the plane, but need to talk to relatives and see the flight plan to determine the number of people killed.
+Fire officials said in a news release that the identities of the two people aboard the plane who were killed are not being released at this time.

-The FAA said preliminary reports indicate two people were aboard.
 The FAA and National Transportation Safety Board will investigate.